Assessing causal effects in the presence of treatment switching through principal stratification: Introduction

 \section{Introduction}

-Treatment switching commonly occurs in clinical trials designed to assess the effect of a treatment on the incidence of a disease.
-There are various types of treatment switching.
-For example, during the follow-up period, the treatment may cause unwanted side effects for some patients preventing them from continuing taking the treatment.
-In other cases, a sudden worsening of the disease for some weaker units forces physicians to allow them to switch to the treatment arm or take a non-trial treatment.
-Here we focus on clinical trials where patients in the treatment arm never switch to the control arm, but patients in the control arm can switch to the treatment arm if their physical conditions are worse than certain tolerance levels.
-This type of switching often happens in clinical trials focusing on survival outcomes for patients suffering from AIDS-related illnesses or particularly painful cancers in advanced stages \citep[e.g.,][]{robins1991correcting, robins1994correcting, white1997impact, white1999randomization, zeng2011estimating, chen2013estimating}.
-In these trials, the control arm consists of a placebo, no treatment, or delayed treatment.
+Treatment switching is a post-randomization event that commonly occurs in clinical trials designed to assess the effect of a treatment on the incidence of a disease.
+There exist various types of treatment switching.
+During the follow-up period, the treatment may cause unwanted side effects for some patients, preventing them from continuing the treatment; such a kind of treatment switching is known as ``treatment discontinuation".
+For instance, in clinical trials where the control group is the standard of care, patients may be allowed to switch from the active to the control treatment if unbearable toxicity occurs under treatment.
+In clinical trials aiming to assess the causal effects of an active versus a placebo treatment plus the existing standard of care, patients may be allowed to discontinue both treatments while remaining on the standard of care.
+In other cases, a sudden disease worsening for some weaker patients forces physicians to allow them to switch to the treatment arm or take a non-trial treatment.
+In this work, we focus on clinical trials where patients in the treatment arm never switch to the control arm, but patients in the control arm can switch to the treatment arm if their physical conditions are worse than certain tolerance levels.
+This type of switching often happens in clinical trials for patients suffering from AIDS-related illnesses or particularly painful cancers in advanced stages \citep[see, e.g.,][]{robins1991correcting, robins1994correcting, white1997impact, white1999randomization, zeng2011estimating, chen2013estimating}.
+Such a type of switching also occurs in the Concorde Trial \citep{Concorde1994}, which we will use as a running example to illustrate the methodological framework we propose to deal with the problem of treatment switching.
+An additional example of treatment switching is the BREAK-3 Trial \citep{hauschild2012dabrafenib}.
+The BREAK-3 Trial and the CheckMate 067 phase III trial, which is an example of treatment discontinuation \citep{larkin2015combined}, will serve as additional case studies to describe our methodology at work, even though no data will be analyzed (see details in Section~\ref{sec:examples}).